skitsanosinc/imanageit/api/readme.md

 ##API Responses

-Becide HTTP standard responses, there are also two types of API responses server will reply on requests  received.
+Beside HTTP standard responses, there are also two types of API responses server will reply on requests  received.

 Successful operation response. _result_ field can be of any data type